FAQ - Compliance Procedure / Complaints

 What is the role of the Compliance Department?

 The Compliance Manager/Officer perform an administrative function by facilitating the process as this relates to the formal lodgement of a complaint.
 The VCA Constitution, Rules & Regulations can be viewed via our website here.

 The Compliance Department is the liaison point between Complainants (those making a complaint), the Respondent (the person about whom the compliant is made) and appointed Committee representatives.
 Given this function, and to protect the integrity of a case, the administrative team are not in a position to engage in discussions directly relating to the “content” of a case file.
-In depth discussion about a case falls under the purview of the Investigations Committee and, assuming a matter is referred to Investigations by the Management Committee, please be assured that all parties are given an opportunity to discuss the facts.
+In depth discussion about a case falls under the purview of the Investigations and/or Mediation Committees, assuming a matter is referred by the Management Committee of Dogs Victoria.

 The compliance team do not have decision making or investigative power.
 This role is accorded appointed Committees in the process.
 Committees include: Management Committee, Investigations Committee, Mediation Committee, Disciplinary Committee and Appeals Committee.

 The Compliance Department provides the medium through which matters are progressed in accordance with Dogs Victoria Rules/Regulations, ensuring that all parties are afforded an opportunity to be heard.

 It is important to note that Dogs Victoria does not have the power to award monetary compensation, nor does it have the power to force a member to comply.
 As a member based organisation, it falls within our purview to determine breach or compliance with the Code, Constitution, Rules and/or Regulations and, assuming that a case is proven, impose an appropriate penalty.

 Should financial compensation be the outcome you seek, it may also be necessary to lodge a civil claim (e.g. VCAT).

 Does Dogs Victoria provide a legal advisory service?